chrisichris/ybuilder/README.markdown

 ## Configuration

-The central definition file of ybuilder is the project.yeti file.
-There you define the project's name, dependencies, custom build tasks etc.
+The central definition file of ybuilder is the `project.yeti` file.
+`project.yeti` defines the project's name, dependencies, custom build tasks etc.

-### Defining the name
+### Defining the name, groudId, artifactId, version, description

 `project.yeti` is a normal yeti file.
 You set the name, description etc as variable assignments to the `project` struct ie: